vbookshelf/myOfflineAi-PrivacyFirst/README.md

 You will need to restart the myOfflineAi app to ensure that the model you downloaded is displayed in the dropdown menu.

-You can explore the avaiable Ollama models here: https://ollama.com/search
+You can explore Ollama models here:<br>
+https://ollama.com/search

 My recommended model is: gemma3:12b (8.1GB, Text and image)